If you’re anything like me, you best enjoy the cold season holding a cup of hot chocolate with the heat turned up to eleven.

 Marmot Thor 2P

-For the adventurer (or the Avenger), the Marmot Thor 2P is a great 4-season, double-wall tent that will provide you with all the weather protection you need in the high altitude of the mountains.
+For the adventurer (or the Avenger), the Marmot Thor 2P is a great 4-season, double-walled tent that will provide you with all the weather protection you need in the high altitude of the mountains.

 From windstorms to rainstorms to snowstorms to the “God of Thunderstorms,” the Thor utilizes a unique six-pole design (composed of DAC Featherlite NSL) to remain upright and sturdy in the harshest of conditions.